 The marriage lasted for only a year.
 It was announced in December 1942 that Prince Hubertus had divorced his wife, a "society beauty, but by Hohenzollern standards was not eligible to marry into the family."
-But was the reason for divorce due to Maria-Anna's lower rank, or was there someone else?
+But was the reason for divorce due to Maria-Anna's lower rank, or were others involved?

 Prince Hubertus wasted no time in heading to the altar for a second time.
 On June 8, 1943, he married Princess Magdalene Reuss, a marriage considered equal.

 Is it also possible that Maria Anna was in love with another prince?
-Was she an adulterous who cheated on Prince Hubertus with his first cousin, Prince Ernst August of Hannover, eldest son of the Duke of Brunswick-Lüneburg and Princess Viktoria Luise of Prussia, the Kaiser's only daughter.
+Was she an adulteress who cheated on Prince Hubertus with his first cousin, Prince Ernst August of Hannover, eldest son of the Duke of Brunswick-Lüneburg and Princess Viktoria Luise of Prussia, the Kaiser's only daughter.
 There was certainly something going on between Maria-Anna and Ernst August by early 1943, as she was pregnant.
-On December 27, 1943, Baroness Maria Anna gave birth to a son, who was given the names Christian Ernst August Hubertus.
+On December 27, 1943, Baroness Maria Anna gave birth to a son, Christian Ernst August Hubertus.
 The child was given her surname, using the male version, Freiherr von Humboldt-Dachroeden.

 One can only assume what the reaction was when Ernst August learned that Maria-Anna was pregnant.
 Marriage was out of the question.
 Maria Anna, a divorced woman, would certainly not have been accepted by the Duke and Duchess of Brunswick-Lüneburg.